Innovations in Supporting Youth with Disabilities

 There are roles at multiple levels—the young person, his or her family, the health system, and the community—to promote the resilience of adolescents with disabilities.2 Like all individuals, this group deserves to be defined and judged not by what they lack, but by their strengths.
 An inclusive society provides appropriate accommodations and supports for people of differing abilities.
 When adolescents with disabilities are treated with respect, and their contributions are valued, all of society benefits.
 For example, curb cuts make getting around easier for everyone—not just those with disabilities.

-Adolescents with disabilities, like all adolescents, thrive when they can exercise self-efficacy—opportunities for taking action and overcoming obstacles.3 The path to successful independence is seldom linear for young people—especially for young people with disabilities.
+Adolescents with disabilities, like all adolescents, thrive when they have self-efficacy,3,4 or the belief in one’s ability to meet challenges and succeed.
+Providing opportunities for adolescents to take action and overcome obstacles can help adolescents build their self-efficacy.
+The path to successful independence is seldom linear for young people—especially for young people with disabilities.
 However, recognizing the gifts and potential in all individuals encourages self-sufficiency and autonomy.
 It also promotes positive youth development, regardless of one’s circumstances.4